zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 The publisher also marshals arguments from CGI environment variables and cookies.
-When locating arguments, the publisher first looks in CGI environment variables, then other request variables, then form data, and finally cookies.
+When locating arguments, the publisher first looks in other (i.e. explicitly set or special) request variables, then CGI environment variables, then form variables, and finally cookies.
 Once a variable is found, no further searching is done.
 So for example, if your published object expects to be called with a form variable named ``SERVER_URL``, it will fail, since this argument will be marshalled from the CGI environment first,